m1cypher/Year-end-analysis/readme.md

 <!-- GETTING STARTED -->
 ## Required Information

-API Key and Secret from Timeular
+- API Key and Secret from Timeular for the Token
+  - This does require at least a personal pro account as of late 2023

-Obsidian Frontmatter (Now called properties) information.
+- Obsidian Frontmatter (Now called properties) information.